Why Is My Cat Suddenly Clingy? (Answered & Explained)

 As we age, our senses tend to become duller and not as sensitive as before compared to our younger years.

-Cats depend mostly on their senses to move around and hunt.
-Older cats might experience cognitive dysfunction due to poorer eyesight or hearing which can affect their balance and coordination.
+Older cats (10 years and above) might experience cognitive dysfunction due to poorer eyesight or hearing which can affect their balance and coordination.

 This can cause senior cats to feel fearful and insecure thus having a heavier dependence on us to be their guide.

-If your cat is expecting, there is a high chance that she will display signs of neediness towards you.
-Pregnant cats tend to be more affectionate and clingy due to the hormonal changes that’s making them more loving and motherly.
+Pregnant cats tend to be more affectionate and clingy due to the hormonal changes that are making them more loving and motherly.

 During such times, it would be best for the cat owner to be more accepting of the cat’s behavior and give it all the love and support that the queen needs.